 Aperol Sour: Two Variations

-These two bright orange Aperol sour variations follow the classic sour cocktail formula.
-One, a light and refreshing version, uses only Aperol, lemon juice, and simple syrup.
-The other is a gin sour variation that uses gin, Aperol, lemon juice, simple syrup, and an egg white to give you a richer, smoother sour cocktail.
+These two bright orange Aperol sour variations follow the classic sour cocktail formula seen in this vodka sour.
+One Aperol sour, a light and refreshing version, uses only Aperol, lemon juice, and simple syrup.
+The other is a gin sour variation that uses gin, Aperol, lemon juice, simple syrup, and an egg white to give you a richer, smoother, more sophisticated sour cocktail.

 About Aperol

 Aperol is an Italian aperitivo like Campari.
-Aperol tastes only slightly bitter and slightly sweet with herbal and orange flavors.
+Compared to Campari, Aperol is less bitter and slightly sweeter with herbal and orange flavors.
 It’s much lighter than Campari with only 11% alcohol by volume compared to the 24% of Campari.

 The classic Aperol cocktail is an Aperol spritz, made with Aperol, prosecco, and soda water.
-But Aperol can be used in any cocktail where you might find Campari.
+But you can use Aperol in any cocktail where you might find Campari.
 The obvious substitution is the Aperol Negroni.

 Making simple syrup